 No. 1: Practice mindful eating which will help you understand your cravings and manage your appetite naturally

 No. 2: Drink at least 80oz of water each day

 No. 3: SWEAT.
 Exercise daily, whether it be vigorous or moderate.
 It can be a full strength training routine or speed walking for thirty minutes.
+I use Sweet Sweat during walks and workouts and it helps me shed excess water weight.
 Regardless, you want to shed excess water weight by sweating.

 No. 4: Hit the sauna.
 After a good workout, nothing feels better than sitting in the sauna and letting your pores open up.
 It also encourages your body to sweat more.

 No. 5: Don't drink carbonated beverages like pops, they make gas bloat worse and contain sugars that promote weight gain.

 Chronic Pain & Discomfort

 Whenever my readers and clients experience physical pain or illness, my first suggestion is for them to skip the gym until they subside.
 But, what if the pain and illness is chronic?
 With Endometriosis there are a multitude of ways that you may not be feeling "up" for working out, or just flat out physically incapable of it.
 For example, some women who choose regular surgeries to treat their Endometriosis which naturally requires downtime for recovery.
 These surgeries can occur many times throughout the year.
 It's not hard to understand how the below list of reoccurring bouts of discomfort and pain could hamper your motivation.

 A tool that can potentially help with menstrual pain and cramping is the Livia electronic abdominal treatment for menstrual cramps.
 It's intriguing because it's a drug-free solution (let's face it sometimes pain-killers don't cut it), and it's low profile so it can conspicuously tuck underneath your shirt and in your pants.